antaalt/antaalt.github.io/_posts/2024-03-21-from-native-to-wasm-in-rust.md

 image-alt: 'wasm logo'
 ---

 Rust is nice, you can write plenty of safe code with it and there is starting to be some really intersting projects such as [Bevy](https://bevyengine.org/) for 3D rendering.
-And what's so nice about Bevy is that it's using [WGPU](https://wgpu.rs/) !
+And what's so nice about Bevy is that it's using [WGPU](https://wgpu.rs/).
 And WGPU support [WebAssembly](https://webassembly.org/) !
 Which makes bevy able to run on the browser !

-But I am not here to talk about Bevy, but about custom engine & applications.
+But I am not here to talk about Bevy, I am here to talk about custom engine & applications.
 One of the classic duo for 3D application in rust is [winit](https://github.com/rust-windowing/winit), a window handling library used with WGPU for the graphic backend.
 I started a small project and wanted to port it on wasm, but did not found much resources about converting an existing winit / wgpu application to wasm, so here it is !

 # Quick note